What is single trip travel insurance

 - been admitted to hospital or had surgery.

-Look at the Your health section of the policy document for more information on what we need to know about existing medical conditions and when you need to tell us.
+Look at the Your health section of the policy wording for more information on what we need to know about existing medical conditions and when you need to tell us.

 Existing medical conditions